 So what actually is it?
 By far the best resource I can recommend if readers really want to explore this is a paper by Juan Maldacena, The Symmetry And Simplicity Of The Laws Of Physics And The Higgs Boson.

 There are two interesting things about this paper.
 First, whereas Weinstein is clearly very smart but is really more of an entertainer than an academic, Maldacena is actually a genius, with next to no public profile beyond his discipline.
-He is a physicist at the Institute for Advanced Study, and the only reason he hasn’t won the Nobel Prize for his discovery of the Anti-de Sitter/Conformal Field Theory Correspondence is because he is too young and it happened too recently.

 But beyond these biographical details, the reader can get an even clearer sense of this by comparing the paper just cited to Weinstein’s performance on Rogan: Maldacena actually explains the intuition, meaning, and relevance of gauge symmetries in English, something Weinstein seems unable to do.